SONNY-SONNIX/CA-Projects-submission-template-repo/article/readme.md

  I conducted univariate analysis on the  combined data  which  revealed some  discrepancies such as missing values stage , sector  and HeadQuaters columns .
 A boxplot visualization also highlighted  some outliers on the  amount column .
 I filled this missing data using  mode for the  sector and stage  column .
 The median was used to fill missing values in the amount column .
 Whilst the geolocator  help to fill in the  missing values for the Headquaters columns .
 I continued with my bivariate  analysis , multivariate analysis and feature processing.

 I explored the data using different statistical and data visualization tools to identify patterns and trends in the funding received by Indian start-ups over a four-year period.
 I used my analysis to answer the various questions  I related to the dataset.
-Finally I save data and uploaded it in powerBI where I plotted different graphs to provide deep understanding and insight revealed from our analysis.
+Finally I save data and uploaded it in powerBI where I plotted different graphs to provide deep understanding and insight revealed from our analysis..

+Results:
+The  analysis revealed several key findings about start-up funding in India:

+Total funding received: Over the four-year period from 2018 to 2021, start-ups in India received a total of $280 billion in funding.
+This represents a significant increase from previous years and highlights the growing interest in the Indian start-up ecosystem.
+Therefore an average of $99M was invested in the Indian startup ecosystem each year from the 2018 to 2021.